Ruud Gullit

-He captained the Netherlands national team that was victorious at UEFA Euro 1988 and was also a member of the squad for the 1990 FIFA World Cup and Euro 1992.
+Ruud Gullit ([ˈryt ˈxʏlɪt]; born Rudi Dil; 1 September 1962) is a Dutch former footballer and subsequent manager.
+He was noted for his ability to play in multiple positions.

-At club level, in 1987 he moved from PSV to AC Milan for a world record transfer fee.
-Nicknamed "the black Tulip", he was part of a notable Dutch trio at Milan which included Marco van Basten and Frank Rijkaard.
+At club level, Gullit moved from PSV to AC Milan in 1987 for a world record transfer fee.
+Nicknamed "The Black Tulip", he was part of a notable Dutch trio at AC Milan which included Marco van Basten and Frank Rijkaard.
 Gullit won three Serie A titles and two European Cups with Milan.
-In 1995, he signed for Chelsea and a year later was appointed the club's player-manager.
-In his debut season, he led Chelsea to FA Cup success, the club's first major title for 26 years, and in doing so became the first overseas manager to win the FA Cup.
+In 1995, he signed for Chelsea and was appointed the club's player-manager a year later.
+In his debut season, he led Chelsea to FA Cup success, the club's first major title for 26 years, and in doing so, became the first overseas manager to win the FA Cup.

-Gullit won the Ballon d'Or in 1987 and was named the World Soccer Player of the Year in 1987 and 1989.
-Normally an attacking midfielder, he was a versatile player, playing in numerous positions during his career.
+Gullit captained the Netherlands national team that was victorious at the UEFA Euro 1988 and was also a member of the squad for the 1990 FIFA World Cup and Euro 1992.
+He won the Ballon d'Or in 1987 and was named the World Soccer Player of the Year in 1987 and 1989.
+In 2004, he was named one of the Top 125 greatest living footballers as part of FIFA's 100th anniversary celebration.

 Early life

 Gullit was born as Rudi Dil in Amsterdam to George Gullit, a Surinamese who arrived in the Netherlands with Herman Rijkaard (father of Frank Rijkaard), and Dutch mistress Ria Dil from the Jordaan district of Amsterdam.
 The Gullit family lived in one split level room on the top floor of a small apartment building.
 Gullit's father worked as an economics teacher at a local school, his mother as a custodian at the Rijksmuseum.

 Gullit developed his football skills in the confines of the Rozendwarsstraat, and street football was instrumental in his formative years.
 Gullit's first team were the Meerboys, where he joined as a junior in 1970.
-At the age of ten, however, Gullit moved from the Jordaan to Amsterdam Old West where he played street football alongside Frank Rijkaard.
+At the age of ten, however, Gullit moved from the Jordaan to Amsterdam Old West where he played street football alongside Rijkaard.
 Gullit joined the DWS club after his move, and came to the attention of the Dutch youth team, where he played alongside future full international teammates, Erwin Koeman, Ronald Koeman and Wim Kieft.

 It was during his time at DWS that Gullit first took to using his father's surname, rather than his registered surname (from his mother), as he thought Gullit sounded more like a football player.
-However he retained his mother's surname, officially, and continues to sign all contracts as Ruud Dil.